L'Hôtel du libre échange

 L'Hôtel du libre échange (French for Free-Exchange Hotel) is a comedy written by the French playwrights Georges Feydeau and Maurice Desvallières in 1894.
-The play takes place in Paris in the 19th century and follows two Parisian households and their friends over the course of two days.
-The play has three acts: Acts One and Three take place in Monsieur Pinglet's office, while Act Two takes place in Hôtel du Libre Échange, a small Parisian hotel.
+The play takes place in 19th-century Paris and follows two Parisian households and their friends over the course of two days.
+The play has three acts: the first and final acts are set in Monsieur Pinglet's office, while the second act is set in a small Parisian hotel.
 The play has been translated into several other languages.

 The vaudeville was first performed at the Théâtre des Nouveautés, Paris, on 5 December 1894.
 The Annales du Théâtre et de la Musique, noting that the laughter reverberated inside and out of the auditorium, said that a reviewer could only laugh and applaud rather than criticise.
 Another critic, predicting a long run, wrote that he and his colleagues would not be needed at the Nouveautés in their professional capacities for a year or so but would know where to come if they wanted to laugh.
 The play ran for 371 performances.